The Most Popular Fragrances in the US: Everyone Wants to Smell Like a VS Angel

 Just in: Victoria's Secret reigns fragrance in the US market.

-According Influenster, a platform for reviews of beauty products, Victoria's Secret fragrances are talked about more than any other brand.
+According to Influenster, a platform for reviews of beauty products, Victoria's Secret fragrances are talked about more than any other brand.
 It's most popular scent in Love Spell, with over 15,000 reviews on the site nationwide.
 From scrolling through, most of the reviews are positive—a great indicator that the $7 product is a must-have.

 While reviews matter when online shopping and there is power in numbers, fragrance is a personal purchase.
 Your natural scents, style and environment play major roles in deciding what will complement you best.